nebula-plugins/gradle-info-plugin/README.md

-gradle-nothing-plugin
+Nebula Nothing Plugin
 =====================

-Literally does nothing.
-Used for testing gradle-plugin-plugin
+Just does nothing.
+But does serve as a decent template for projects.